 2019 ILC Recognition Categories

-Building owners, operators and managers can be recognized for exemplary energy efficient lighting design and upgrades of troffer, linear suspended, low bay, and high bay luminaires.
-ILC Participants are eligible to be recognized in up to 4 categories each year.
+Building owners, operators and managers will be recognized for exemplary energy efficient lighting design and upgrades of troffer, linear suspended, low bay, and high bay luminaires.
+ILC Participants were eligible to be recognized in up to 4 categories each year.
 To review the complete list of categories, visit the 2019 Recognition Categories.